If you’re on a low income and live in rented accommodation, this benefit helps with your rent.

 The shared accommodation rate is based on the level of local rents for properties that are not self-contained.
 This usually means there’s a shared kitchen, bathroom, toilet or living room.

-From April 2013, people living in local authority or housing association accommodation will have their Housing Benefit reduced if the council decides their home is too big for their needs.
+Since April 2013, people living in local authority or housing association accommodation have had their Housing Benefit reduced if the council decides their home is too big for their needs.
 This is sometimes called the ‘under-occupancy rule’ or ‘bedroom tax’.
 You won’t be affected by this change if you’re getting State Pension.

 If you’re getting Housing Benefit or council tax support, but are having difficulty paying the shortfall in your rent, you may be able to claim a Discretionary Housing Payment from your local authority.